joostflick/performance-matters-1819/README.md

 ![serviceworker](./images/serviceworker.png 'Screenshot application')

 After merging all the above together the biggest improvement was on the PWA(Progressive Web App) score.
-Some of the loading times increased a little because of the added clientside js.
+Some of the loading times increased a little because of the added functionalities.

 ![final](./images/final_sw_pwa.png 'Screenshot application')